 The "Year of the Farmer" Ram Trucks television ad which aired during the 2013 Super Bowl was quickly ranked as one of the most favored ads of the event.

-With 24 hours of its debut. it had collected more than 4.6 million viewings on YouTube. and had received accolades from thousands of posters on Yahoo such as "Carole" who said, "What a wonderful ad best of the Super Bowl.
-People need to remember and appreciate the great work of farmers," and Iowa Governor Terry Branstad who said, "It was a wonderful tribute to farmers and to agriculture and the work ethic you gain growing up on the farm."
+Within 24 hours of its debut. it had collected more than 4.6 million viewings on YouTube, and had received accolades from thousands of posters on Yahoo such as "Carole" who said.
+"What a wonderful ad best of the Super Bowl.
+People need to remember and appreciate the great work of farmers." and Iowa Governor Terry Branstad who said.
+"It was a wonderful tribute to farmers and to agriculture and the work ethic you gain growing up on the farm."
 Case IH has teamed up with its sister company, Ram Truck, in this "Year of the Farmer" campaign.
 "Case IH is powered by a steadfast commitment to making farmers more successful," says Kyle Russell, Case IH Senior Director of Marketing.
-"Now we're pleased to collaborate on this exciting program that salutes the role of farmers throughout history."

-The ad included a pledge from Ram Trucks to make a donation to the U.S. National FFA Organization for every view of its two-minute "Farmers" Super Bowl video on the brand's website, with the intent of generating \$1 million.
+"Now we're pleased to collaborate on this exciting program that salutes the role of farmers throughout history, and also supports farmers of the future with its connection to FFA."
+The ad included a pledge from Ram Trucks to make a donation to the National FFA Organization for every view, download or share of its twominute "Farmers" Super Bowl video on the brand's website, with the intent of generating \$1 million.